simolus3/drift/docs/content/en/docs/Using SQL/moor_files.md

 to declare queries on tables that were defined in another moor file, you also need to import that file for the tables to be visible.
+Note that imports in moor file are always transitive, so in the above example you would have all imports declared in `other.moor` available as well.
+There is no `export` mechanism for moor files.

 Importing Dart files into a moor file will also work - then, all the tables declared via Dart tables can be used inside queries.